-- As part of our ongoing sustainability efforts, we'll begin replacing the cup pouches with more environmentally-friendly ones made out of recycled plastic. - We will continue monitoring the environmental and climate performance in our own operations and that of our suppliers, as well as gather more systematically data on the environmental benefits of the menstrual cup. - We also commit to raise awareness about the environmental benefits of cup use over disposable and other reusable menstrual health management solutions, especially through increased efforts in social media and wide-reaching channels. - We will take part in Store of Hope's (producing sustainable clothing) campaign to increase sustainable menstrual product availability in Nepal.
-In addition, we will support various events with the objective to increasing awareness about sustainable and environmentally friendly consumption solutions.
+- As part of our ongoing sustainability efforts, we have begun replacing the cup pouches with more environmentally-friendly ones made out of recycled plastic. - Cupwipes box and Cleanser secondary packaging boxes do not yet comply with our sustainable forestry initiative, but we are committed to transferring component fibers sourced from well managed forests. - We will continue monitoring the environmental and climate performance in our own operations and that of our suppliers, as well as gather more systematically data on the environmental benefits of the menstrual cup. - We will conduct Lunette product carbon footprint and life cycle assessments (LCA).
+The product-specific LCA and carbon footprint will help internal operation development, responding to authority and customer demands, supporting decision-making and process development, and environmental communication. - Lunette is committed to further enhance its supply chain management towards even responsible business practices, to gain better transparency and code of conducts. - Lunette will join Sedex (an online database which allows companies to store and view data on ethical and responsible business practices) as a supplier member to streamline the communication, learn from practical tools, services and community. - We also commit to raising awareness about the environmental benefits of cup use over disposable and other reusable menstrual health management solutions, especially through increased efforts with the educational and healthcare professionals and in social media and wide-reaching channels. - We will support various events with the objective to increasing awareness about sustainable and environmentally friendly consumption solutions.